 We are committed to providing the most up-to-date and highest quality imaging available.
 We have had specialized training in the latest digital radiography and advanced digital ultrasound techniques.

-Imaging technology has rapidly advanced and resolution is constantly improving, allowing us to more accurately image deeper structures such as the back and the foot.
+Imaging technology has rapidly advanced and resolution is constantly improving, allowing us to more accurately image deeper structures such as the neck, back, and foot.
 A combination of X-ray and ultrasound imaging gives us a more complete picture than either modality does alone.
 X-ray evaluates boney structures, while ultrasound excels at the evaluation of tendons, ligaments, cartilage and the surface of bone.

 The quality of the x-ray image is directly related to technique and the quality of the equipment.
 Our CanonTM digital systems provide superior resolution, allowing us to rapidly obtain an accurate diagnosis.
 The larger, more dense areas such as the head, neck, spine and stifles can now be accurately imaged with our system.